 Research group: Clinical & Social Research (CSR), Turning Point (Richmond) and Eastern Health Clinical School (Monash University)

-Alcohol is a major modifiable risk factor for female breast cancer; yet, awareness of this risk remains surprisingly low, and is not systematically addressed in healthcare settings.
-The Health4Her project, a collaboration between Turning Point, Monash University, Eastern Health, BreastScreen Victoria, VicHealth, Lifepool, and Shades of Pink, is a world-first initiative targeting low awareness of the link between alcohol and breast cancer among women participating in population-based breast screening programs.
+Alcohol is a major modifiable risk factor for female breast cancer, even in very low amounts.
+Yet, awareness of this risk remains surprisingly low, and is not systematically addressed in healthcare settings.
+The Health4Her program of research uses co-design and implementation science methods to raise awareness of the alcohol-breast cancer link among women participating in population-based breast screening programs, and support women to keep their consumption in a low-risk range.

-The project may include qualitative and quantitative research methods, the utilisation of implementation research frameworks, and consumer and stakeholder participation approaches.
+The project will involve quantitative and qualitative research methods, use of implementation research frameworks, and consumer and expert stakeholder participation approaches.

 Developing a national alcohol risk index: preventing future alcohol-related harms